dhsanket/devops/README.md

 # lifeworks

+### getting the vm up and installing nginx, python-pip,
+clone git repository - it is public vagrant up - should bring up vagrant guest machine can ssh into vagrant machine as vagrant@127.0.0.1 - double check ssh port as vagrant swaps it on various loads also adjust location of your private key with below command. ssh -i /home/sanket-rhythmone/lifeworks/.vagrant/machines/default/virtualbox/private_key -p 2200 vagrant@127.0.0.1

+you will need ansible version 2.5.5. preferably inside an ansible virtualenv so that you do not pollute your environment to provisin the server use ansible-playbook module. and call it like this. ansible-playbook -i lifeworks-inventory site.yml

+after ansible provisions the server. nginx will be available on host machine at localhost:1234

+# my work log and comments on troubleshooting and problems faced

  downloading Vagrant \
  also considering using jupyter-notebook to serve a python code interpreter which will have the fizzbuzz test easy to run vagarant will have to port forward jupyter-notebook to host port so that notebook can be accessed